ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 layout: post
 title:  Spark to create table in AWS Redshift
 date:   2023-06-09
-categories: [AWS,Redshift, Apache Spark]
+categories: [AWS, Redshift, Apache Spark]
 ---

-In this post, Spark read the data from a CSV file to a DateFrame and save that DataFrame as a Redshift table.
+In this post, Spark reads the data from a CSV file to a DateFrame and saves that DataFrame as a Redshift table.

 <!--more-->

-This example has been ran in the Jupyter notebook.
+This example has run in the Jupyter Notebook.

-Configure the Redhsift JDBC driver and Spark Redshift dirver.
+Configure the Redshift JDBC driver and Spark Redshift JDBC driver.

 ```python
 %%configure -f